Fricassee: Chicken and other poultry

 Chicken fricassee has been described as "a standard old-fashioned American dish".
 It was one of Abraham Lincoln's favorite dishes.
 It is the typical "comfort food" of Cajun cuisine.

 A 1734 American recipe by Mrs. John Burroughs calls for birds seasoned with nutmeg, parsley, onion, and mace, dredged in flour and browned in butter, then stewed in the pan with gravy, egg yolks, wine, and nutmeg to make a sauce with the consistency of thickened cream.
 A 19th-century recipe from California for fricasa de pollos a la española (Spanish-style chicken fricasse) was prepared by frying chickens in lard with chopped onion, shallots, garlic, and mushrooms.
-Tomato juice is added with olives, fresh herbs, and olive oil to make a thick stew.
+Tomato juice was added with olives, fresh herbs, and olive oil to make a thick stew.

 One of the more popular dishes in the Spanish Caribbean is fricasé de pollo (chicken fricassee).
 It was brought to the islands by settlers from the south of France and Spain.
 Unlike French-style fricassee, it has a tomato-based sauce, usually with red wine.
 Similarly, fricassee chicken is made in other Greater Antillean islands such as Jamaica.
 It is also made with a tomato-based sauce with local herbs and spices.
 Jamaican fricassee chicken is a popular Sunday dinner dish.